qwaneu/qwaneu.github.io/_drafts/dokku.md

 Marc and Rob, I chose [SQLite](https://www.sqlite.org/whentouse.html) instead of `fopen()`.
 As a development language I chose Haskell - because I missed it and because there are some interesting takes on back-end development that originate from it.
 Based on the feedback I got from deploying with Dokku, I switched frameworks.
 More about that later.

-For a first deployment I would like to protect details with https ([Let's Encrypt](https://letsencrypt.org/)) and quickly hide it behind a username/password with HTTP Basic Authentication, while I am figuring out how I want authentication and authorization to work properly.
+For a first deployment I would like to protect details with HTTPS ([Let's Encrypt](https://letsencrypt.org/)) and quickly hide it behind a username/password with HTTP Basic Authentication, while I am figuring out how I want authentication and authorization to work properly.